marcoguerri/marcoguerri.github.io/_posts/2016-09-20-on-vfs-dentry-inodes.markdown

 (0):52965455
 ```

-This directory is stored in block (or extent, in this
+This directory is stored in block 52965455.
+How does it look like?
-case the underlying device is a LVM volume so the term extent is more appropriate
-) 52965455.
-What is stored at that location?
-Let's first check the filesystem block
+Let's first check the filesystem block size:
-size:

 ```
 $ sudo dumpe2fs /dev/mapper/debian-debian--home  | grep "Block size"
 dumpe2fs 1.42.12 (29-Aug-2014)
 Block size:               4096
 ```
-Now, extent 52965455. in 4K blocks corresponds to sector *52965455\*8*, i.e.
+Extent 52965455 corresponds to sector *52965455\*8* when using 4K blocks, i.e.
-423723640, which can be dumped with *dd*. *stat* reports a size of 4K, which is the graularity
+423723640, which can be dumped with *dd*. *stat* reports a size of 4K, which is
-at the filesystem level (block), but the relevant data is most likely less than 4096
+the allocation unit at the filesystem level, but the relevant data is most
-bytes.
+likely less than 4096 bytes.

 ```
 $ sudo dd if=/dev/mapper/debian-debian--home skip=423723640 bs=512 count=4 of=block.bin